 - Coverage — The situations where an employee would be equipped with a written and well-defined process for handling them will always be limited.
 This limitation is due to the novelty and complexity of today’s software solutions and projects.
-Under these circumstances, employees must use common sense, expertise, and personal initiative to determine the best course of action.
+Under these circumstances, employees must use common sense, expertise, and personal initiative to determine the best action.

 4.3 Principle 3: Draw a Line Below Which Quality Does Not Go

-When you have aggressive deadlines or your project is running out of time, there are only four things you can do:
+When you have aggressive deadlines, or your project is running out of time, there are only four things you can do:

 - Reduce the scope